 There are plenty of opportunities to supervise a kitchen in the United States, but many restaurants, hotels, and resorts worldwide are always looking to hire an executive chef to run their culinary operations.

 "Key Takeaway: An executive chef is in charge of all kitchen operations, including preparing dishes, hiring and managing kitchen staff, and inventory management."

 Frequently Asked Questions About Executive Chefs

 A chef specializes in preparing food and performing a wide range of duties in the kitchen.
 An executive chef is the manager of the kitchen who oversees all kitchen activities.
+In some cases, they are also called the chef de cuisine.
 This includes supervising and assisting the different types of chefs, who might hold the title of sous chef, pastry chef, or chef de partie.

 An executive chef and a head chef are essentially the same roles.
 Some establishments hire an executive chef, while others hire a head chef.
+They may also be a chef de cuisine.
 They manage and supervise all employees and activities in a commercial kitchen operation.

 An executive chef should have a bachelor's degree in the culinary arts as well as at least five years of experience in a commercial kitchen.
 An executive chef must manage the kitchen staff, create different menu types, and meet with vendors and suppliers.

 The schooling in culinary arts is the starting point for most, if not all chefs.
 It’s a place for the official experience to start.
 Beyond the degree, hands-on experience comes together as a chef finds work and dives into their strengths and weaknesses, to find what they need to become an executive chef.